iggual/delta-sleep/README.md

 ## The Delta Sleep Sequencer: A Prototype

-Here’s a granular timeline for the first 120 minutes of the sequencer, mapping noise types, tremolo frequencies, and sleep stages in 10-minute intervals:
+Here’s a granular timeline for the first 120 minutes sequence, mapping noise types, tremolo frequencies, and sleep stages in 10-minute intervals:

 ```
 +----------------+-------------------------------- +----------------------------------+